Soda-xyz/slowfall/README_ENV.md

 ---

-Recorded provision values (non-secret)
+Recorded provision values
-- BACKEND_APP_ID=628940e9-8851-4a41-a023-ca8183a04263
-- FRONTEND_APP_ID=ce0f64ea-3635-4be7-ad93-7954f04cfa83
-- Key Vault secret (credentials) name: `slowfall-backend-client-secret`
-- Key Vault URI (example): `https://slowfall-keyvault-next.vault.azure.net/`
-- Public proxy domain (frontend): `https://www.oskarnilsson.net` (set as `ALLOWED_ORIGINS` for CORS)
-- AAD group for web users (GUID): `SLOWFALL_WEB_USERS_GROUP_ID=1dea5e51-d15e-4081-9722-46da3bfdee79`
-- Test user (member account, non-secret record): `kisse@Sodezangmail.onmicrosoft.com` (created for testing only)

-Note: Do NOT store raw secret values in the repository.
-Store secret names, appIds, Key Vault URIs and group ids here as a reference; actual secret values should remain in Key Vault or GitHub Actions secrets.
+NOTE: Provision values and any sensitive identifiers should not be stored in the repository.
+If you need to keep non-secret references for operational convenience, put them in a restricted location (for example `LocalFiles/` or an internal ops repo) and mark them clearly.
+Do not commit actual secrets or private credentials.
+Use Key Vault and GitHub Actions secrets for sensitive values.

 ---